OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 For debugging configurations it is useful to see what traffic is flowing as well as what streams are created and receiving traffic.
 There are two tools in /opt/napatech3/bin that are useful for this:

 - monitoring: this tool will, among other things, show what traffic is arriving at the port interfaces.

 - profiling: this will show host-buffers, streams and traffic flow to the streams.

-If suricata terminates abnormally stream definitions, which are normally removed at shutdown, may remain in effect.
+If Suricata terminates abnormally stream definitions, which are normally removed at shutdown, may remain in effect.
 If this happens they can be cleared by issuing the "delete=all" NTPL command as follows::

     # /opt/napatech3/bin/ntpl -e "delete=all"